-The collaboration intends to test pre-prototypes of an ECAL along with at least two types of HCAL in electron and hadron beams over the next two years.
+The collaboration intends to test pre-prototypes of an ECAL along along with at least two types of HCAL in electron and hadron beams over the next two years.
 The CALICE programme also covers simulation studies incorporating the results of these tests, all directed towards the design of an ILC calorimeter optimised for both performance and cost.
 In addition, the collaboration serves as an umbrella organisation for longer-term ILC calorimeter projects where developments can be tested together.

 The CALICE ECAL pre-prototype is a silicon-tungsten sampling calorimeter and consists of 30 layers of silicon wafers interspersed between tungsten sheets.
 Each wafer layer contains a 3×3 array of silicon wafers, each containing $36 \ 1 \times 1 \ \text{cm}^2$ diode pads.
 There are around 10,000 channels in total occupying a volume of approximately $(18 \ \text{cm})^3$.
-The ECAL is mainly a collaboration between the French and UK groups, with the former responsible for the mechanics and silicon detectors and the latter for the readout electronics.
 The ECAL assembly is currently paced by the silicon wafer production; around 1/3 of the silicon wafers have been manufactured.
 There have been problems with wafer production throughout 2005 but the next delivery is expected this month.
 The schedule is for 2/3 of all 30 layers to be completed by May 2006 and the final 1/3 by July 2006.

 The analogue HCAL (AHCAL) is a sampling calorimeter with 40 layers of steel absorber sheets instrumented with scintillator tiles.
 The total volume is approximately $(1 \text{ m})^3$.
 The tiles are of varying sizes, with the highest granularity central region using $3 \times 3 \text{ cm}^2$ tiles, increasing to $12 \times 12 \text{ cm}^2$ for the outermost tiles.
 As the name implies, the readout will be analogue, with the off-detector electronics being common to the ECAL.
-The AHCAL has around 8,000 channels in total.
-It is a collaboration of many small European institutions but is lead by a large DESY group.
-Currently, eight layers have been assembled and it is scheduled to be completed by June 2006.
+The AHCAL has around 8,000 channels and is scheduled to be completed by June 2006.
 It is complemented by a "tail-catcher", TCMT, consisting of 96 cm of iron instrumented with 16 layers of 5 mm × 5 cm scintillator strips, which will tag leakage and detect muons.

 The digital HCAL (DHCAL) is a binary readout sampling calorimeter.
 The sensitive layers will be mainly resistive plate chambers (RPC) although for some of the tests, one or more layers may be replaced with gas electron multiplier (GEM) detectors.
 The RPC (or GEM) pads will be $1 \times 1 \text{ cm}^2$, giving 380,000 channels, each reading one bit.
-Both the RPC and GEM developments are being done by US groups.
 As one of the main aims of the beam tests is to compare the performance of these HCAL options, the same absorber structure and tail catcher as for the AHCAL will be used, so as to eliminate any spurious differences which might otherwise arise.
-Hence, the DHCAL is also around $(1 \text{ m})^3$ in volume.
+Hence, the DHCAL is also around 1 m^3 in volume.
 The DHCAL is being developed by US groups, who are currently applying for funds for the production of readout electronics (common to RPC and GEM).
 Assuming funding is secured, the DHCAL should then be completed early in 2007.

-The first 14 layers of the ECAL were exposed to a low energy (up to 6 GeV) electron test beam at DESY in January and February 2005.
+The first twelve layers of the ECAL were exposed to a low energy electron test beam at DESY in Jan and Feb 2005.
 This was a technical commissioning run to provide a first look at the ECAL performance.
-When enough of the remaining layers are available, it will move back onto the beam line at DESY to take data with full shower containment.
-This run is expected to last from April to June 2006.
+When the 2/3 of all layers are complete, it will move back onto the beam line at DESY to take data with full shower containment.